 To learn, a child must be able to play.
 By allowing a child to interact with items in their environment through play, the child will discover their environment on a personal level.
 This will create an atmosphere of learning that will span the disciplines that will be needed in the future to become a productive person in life.
 Through play a child learns math, science, vocabulary, social skills, cause and effect, as well as small muscle and large muscle development and cognitive skills.

 Hello!
-My name is Maritza and I am excited to be working at The Learning Gardens as a full-time Younger Toddler Unit Teacher.
+My name is Maritza and I am excited to be working at The Learning Gardens as a full-time Infant to Younger Toddler Teacher.
 I’ve always enjoyed taking care of children; even when I was younger, I would take care of my cousins and siblings.
-My favorite things to do in my spare time including babysitting, reading and writing.
+My favorite things to do in my spare time includes babysitting, reading and writing.
 My favorite part about The Learning Gardens is the teachers.
 It is evident that everyone has a joy for teaching and loves children.

 I am a huge advocate for children and believe that self-expression is the foundation to all growth.